metrumresearchgroup/pkgr/integration_tests/simple/guide.md

   ]
 }
 ```
-3. `pkgr install` will install the following packages, using the system default to determine whether those packages are installed through source or binary:
+3. `pkgr install` will install the following packages to `test-library`, using the system default to determine whether those packages are installed through source or binary:
   - R6 (**user package**)
   - pillar (**user package**)
   - rlang (dependency)